open-sauced/intro/05-how-to-contribute-to-open-source.md

 Once you've found a project you'd like to contribute to, the next step is to submit a contribution.
 Here's a general outline of the process:

 1. **[Fork the repository](https://docs.github.com/en/get-started/quickstart/fork-a-repo#forking-a-repository)**: Forking a repository means creating a copy of the repository under your GitHub account.
-It allows you to make changes to the codebase without affecting the original project.
+It allows you to push changes to the remote codebase without affecting the original project.

 2. **[Clone your forked repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository#cloning-a-repository)**: Make a copy of your forked repository to your local machine.
 Run the following command in your terminal: